ErhanYILMAZ/TelegramControlPi/ReadMe.txt

-# Telagram Control Bot Appläcation with Raspberr Pi
+# Telagram Control Bot Appläcation with Raspberry Pi

 Before use you should extract the node_modules.zip file